 Veterans, spouses, and children of disabled or deceased veterans may qualify for special education benefits.
 Students should contact their local Veteran's Administration Office for further information.
+All VA benefits received must be reported through the Registrar.

-Vocational Rehabilitation
+• Vocational Rehabilitation

 Students with physical or emotional disabilities may qualify for special assistance.
 Students should contact the Division of Vocational Rehabilitation, Department of Social and Rehabilitation Services in their area.